-We create culturally-rooted health and wellness programs for Indigenous communities, organizations and professional allies across Turtle Island.
+We create culturally-rooted health and wellness programs for Indigenous communities and organizations across Turtle Island.
 We collaborate with communities and Indigenous knowledge holders, Elders, artists, and health professionals to offer land-based programs for youth, men and women to promote balance in body, mind and spirit.

-We offer consulting, research, program conceptualization and implementation to provide services for Indigenous individuals and communities.
+We offer consulting, research, program conceptualization and implementation to provide services for Indigenous communities.
 Our areas of expertise include:

 Community, Culture and Land-based wellness programs

 Culturally-rooted yoga, physical activity and traditional nutrition programs

 Who We Are

 Cedar and Gold is an Indigenous, family-run organization.
 We are dedicated to promoting an authentic way of living through connection to self, nature, ceremony and a vibrant community.